-Any Network fees imposed on the agency as a result of noncompliance with retrieval request or chargeback requirements may be passed through to the agency separately as a fine, or may be included in the chargeback or miscellaneous adjustment amounts for which the agency is debited.
+Any network fees imposed on the agency as a result of noncompliance with retrieval request or chargeback requirements may be passed through to the agency separately as a fine, or may be included in the chargeback or miscellaneous adjustment amounts for which the agency is debited.

 All credits and debits to agencies are subject to review, audit, and correction by the Financial Agent, and any independent third party that has the authority to conduct such audits.

 Agencies must not disclose a cardholder’s account information or any other personal information to third parties other than to the agency’s agents for the sole purpose of assisting the agency in completing the transaction or as specifically required by law.
-Suspicious requests for account information should be reported immediately to the agency’s point of contact at the Fiscal Service.
+Suspicious requests for account information should be reported immediately to the agency’s point of contact at Fiscal Service.

 Federal law prohibits printing more than the last four digits of a card number on a cardholder’s receipt.
 Failure to adhere to this law may result in statutory fines or penalties.
-Agencies also are prohibited from printing the card expiration date on the receipt.
+Agencies are also prohibited from printing the card expiration date on the receipt.
 Both of these prohibitions apply to any cardholder receipt.
 In other words, the cardholder’s receipt should not contain the expiration date nor should it contain more than the last four digits of the Card number.
 Digits should be truncated using appropriate hash marks such as “x” or “*,” not by zeros.
 In addition, agencies should establish a plan to truncate this data on merchant copies of receipts as well.
-The truncation of merchant receipts is required by some States and is an industry best practice.
-Agencies may be subject to Network fines and/or statutory penalties for failure to comply with truncation requirements.
+The truncation of merchant receipts is required by some states, and is an industry best practice.
+Agencies may be subject to network fines and/or statutory penalties for failure to comply with truncation requirements.

 An agency must retain in its files at each agency terminal location or central location legible copies of each sales draft and credit draft for a period of at least 18 months for Visa, MasterCard, and Discover transactions and 24 months for American Express transactions.
 In addition, for any draft related to a contract for the delivery of services over an extended period of time, the agency must retain the draft for a period of 6 months following the date that the extended service period ends.

-Agencies must not store any Card numbers on a Web server or otherwise maintain a database of Card numbers on a machine accessible from the Internet or by unauthorized agency local area network users.
-Workstations where Card numbers are keyed or otherwise entered are to be secured from the Internet via the appropriate firewall and networking configurations.
+Agencies must not store any Card numbers on a web server or otherwise maintain a database of Card numbers on a machine accessible from the internet or by unauthorized agency local area network users.
+Workstations where Card numbers are keyed or otherwise entered are to be secured from the internet via the appropriate firewall and networking configurations.

 If an agency stores a customer’s card number for future use, a customer must opt in for this type of service.
 An option must be offered for a customer to log in to their account and remove this option at any time.
 It is recommended that when customers view their accounts online that Card numbers and expiration dates are truncated.

-Agencies must immediately notify the Financial Agent as well as the Fiscal Service Program Contact of any breaches of cardholder information.
+Agencies must immediately notify the Financial Agent as well as Fiscal Service Program Contact of any breaches of cardholder information.

 Agencies must comply fully with the PCI DSS.
 The PCI DSS is an industry standard supported by all Card networks that applies to any entity processing, storing, or transmitting cardholder data.
 The PCI DSS contains security requirements to help protect against unauthorized intrusions and account data compromises.

 The method of PCI DSS compliance validation that is required for each agency depends on the agency’s merchant level.
-There are four merchant levels established by the Networks based on transaction volume calculated over a 12-month period.
-The Fiscal Service and the Financial Agent notify agencies that meet the thresholds for Levels 1, 2, and 3, and provide specific guidance on validation requirements and associated timeframes for compliance.
+There are four merchant levels established by the networks based on transaction volume calculated over a 12-month period.
+Fiscal Service and the Financial Agent notify agencies that meet the thresholds for Levels 1, 2, and 3, and provide specific guidance on validation requirements and associated time frames for compliance.
 Agencies should consider themselves to be a Level 4, unless otherwise notified.
 Agencies should contact their Fiscal Service Program Contact or the Financial Agent with questions about the PCI DSS or the associated requirements.

 PCI DSS compliance is an ongoing process, not a one-time event.
 Agencies need to continuously assess their operations and fix any identified vulnerabilities, in addition to annual validation requirements.